varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

       Ping the Varnish cache process, keeping the connection alive.

 quit
-      Close the connection to the varnish admin port.
+      Close the connection to the Varnish admin port.

 start
       Start the Varnish cache process if it is not already running.